 - If you want to update the mouse driver, then go back to the Device Manager and select ‘Mouse and other printing devices.’

-- Then, right-click on the particular mouse and select ‘Update Driver’ option.
+- Then, right-click on the particular mouse and select the ‘Update Driver’ option.

 - Windows displays two options and you shall select the first one to let Windows search for updated driver software and install it automatically on your PC.